 Make a wish

-One of the main activities at the Tanabata Festival is focused around hope.
+One of the main activities that the Tanabata Festival is focused on is hope and making wishes.
 Each attendee writes a wish on a small strip of paper called a tanzaku (短冊) before hanging it on some bamboo.
 At the end of the festival, they’re either set afloat on a local river or burnt in the hope that they will all be granted over the coming year.

 Paper ornaments